WebAssembly/gc/proposals/gc/MVP-JS.md

 in the WebAssembly GC proposal, the JS Typed Objects proposal defines constructors for [Type Definition](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#type-definitions) objects.
-Type Definition objects are constructed by the [`StructType`](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#struct-type-definitions) and [`ArrayType`](TODO) constructors by passing [Value Type](#value-type-objects) objects for each field/element.
+Type Definition objects are constructed by the [`StructType`](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#struct-type-definitions) and [`ArrayType`](TODO) constructors which are passed Value Type objects for each field/element.

 Type Definition objects serve three purposes:

-* When a Type Definition is [exported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#exports), a Type Definition object is produced in the [exportsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).
+* When a Type Definition is [exported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#exports) by a wasm module, a Type Definition object is produced in the [exportsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).

-* When a Type Definition is [imported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports), a Type Definition object is expected in the [importsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).
+* When a Type Definition is [imported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports) by a wasm module, a Type Definition object is expected in the [importsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).
-  This Type Definition object can have either been exported by an existing `WebAssembly.Instance` or constructed in JavaScript.

 * A Type Definition object is actually a constructor function which can be called to construct another kind of object...